Wave packet decompositions and sharp bilinear estimates for rough Hamiltonian flows: Applications to linear and bilinear estimates

 Let $L_N = - \partial_i g^{ij}_{\lesssim N^{\sigma}} \partial_j$.
 We have for the error term from truncating the coefficients at frequencies $N^{\sigma}$:

 Applying the Euclidean Strichartz estimates and bearing in mind the estimate for the error term, we find

 The last estimate follows from H\"older's inequality on the interval $I$.
 The contribution for the two terms is balanced for $\sigma = \frac{2}{3+s}$.
-Carrying out an $\ell^2_I$-sum over the frequency-dependent time intervals incurs the additional loss $N^{\kappa_1}$.
+The additional loss of carrying out an $\ell^2_I$-sum over the frequency-dependent time intervals incurs the additional loss $N^{\kappa_1}$.
 To finish the proof, it remains to argue that we have the Euclidean Strichartz estimates on the intervals $I$.

 It suffices to estimate the half-wave evolution for an operator with truncated frequencies.
 It is well-known (see e.g. \cite[Theorem~3.3.1]{Sogge2017}) that

 with $a^w_0 : L^2 \to L^2$ uniformly bounded.
 Then, by a similar Duhamel argument by which we replace the coefficients with their truncated versions it suffices to show Strichartz estimates for $S^{\pm}_N(t)$, which denotes the propagator for $D_t \pm a^w$.
 After rescaling to unit frequencies $|\xi| \sim 1$, the symbol reads